 Emerging master – This section offers insight into the oeuvre of a filmmaker just gaining considerable ground.
 Our 2017 Emerging Master was Valeska Grisebach.

 Honorary Retrospective – This section offers a rare opportunity to see the classic films directed by each year’s recipient of the RIFF Honorary Award glint on the silver screen.
-Honorary guests in 2017 were Werner Herzog and Olivier Assayas.
+Our guest of honour in 2018 is Jonas Mekas.

 Honorary Guests of Past Festivals